koalametrics/koalametrics.github.io/about.md

 2. **It's technical.** We'll include some business/project management talks every now and then, but when it doubt, check rule #2.
 3. **No cake policy.** You can count on yoghurt, musli and fruit.
 4. We do it to **learn from each other.** 30 min-long presentation (slides are not required), then Q&A and problem solving.
-5. KoalaMetrics and Sigmapoint teams will be there because we organise it and this is where we hang out on Wednesdays.
-Feel free to join us but please, let us know in advance,
+5. KoalaMetrics and Sigmapoint teams will be there because we organise it and this is where we hang out on Wednesdays. **Feel free to join** us but please, let us know in advance,

 ###  Contact me
-To attend or to join as a Speaker, please shoot me an email.
+To attend or to join as a speaker, please shoot me an email.
 [malgorzata.kus@koalametrics.com](mailto:malgorzata.kus@koalametrics.com)